SoFiA-Admin/SKA-SDC2-SoFiA/README.md

 ## Running SoFiA

+We used SoFiA as the core source finding pipeline.
+We enabled the spectral **noise scaling** algorithm in SoFiA to correct for frequency-dependent variations in the noise level.
+In addition, we flagged a radius of 5 pixels around the positions of bright (> 7 mJy) **continuum sources** to remove any residual continuum emission.
+SoFiA’s **S+C finder** was then run with a detection threshold of 3.8, spatial filter sizes of 0, 3 and 6 pixels and spectral filter sizes of 0, 3, 7, 15 and 31 channels.
+The spatial and spectral linking radius was set to 2 pixels/channels, and a minimum size requirement of 3 pixels/channels was imposed.
+Finally, SoFiA’s **reliability filter** was enabled with a reliability threshold of 0.1, an integrated signal-to-noise ratio threshold of 1.5 and a reliability kernel scale factor of 0.3.

-All of the configuration files required to run SoFiA on the full SDC2 data cube are located in the `sofia` folder.
+The corresponding configuration files for running SoFiA on the full SDC2 data cube are located in the `sofia` folder.
 In order to launch the SoFiA run, all files contained in the folder `sofia` must be copied into the directory where the SDC2 data cube (`sky_full_v2.fits`) is located.
 It is further assumed that SoFiA is installed and can be launched with the command `sofia`.
 SoFiA can then be executed by simply running the

 ```
 run_sofia.sh